BEAJousama/rainfall/level3/walkthrough.md

     }
 ```

-We have a global variable m is initialized to 0 if m == 60, the v() function prints “Wait what?!” and spawns a shell.
+We have a global variable m which is initialized to 0 if m == 60, the v() function prints “Wait what?!” and spawns a shell.

 Since m is a global, not a stack variable, we need to find its memory address and then include that in our input to overwrite it to 60.

 and we have printf(buffer); a format string vulnerability to overwrite the global variable m with 60

-Lets find the adress of m
+Lets find the adress of m:

 ```
     (gdb) info variables